-Whilst completing our doctoral research in the School of Education of the University of Bath and supervising doctoral research at the University of Cumbria we apply the following criteria to the public embodied knowledge of the educators, to show what we are meaning by recognising the professional knowledge of a Doctor Educator.
+Whilst completing our doctoral research in the School of Education of the University of Bath and supervising doctoral research at the University of Cumbria we apply the following criteria to the public embodied knowledge of the educators, to show what we are meaning by recognising the professional knowledge of a doctor educator.

-Most universities around the world are consistent in the criteria the use for the award of a doctoral degree.
+Most universities around the world are consistent in the criteria they use for the award of a doctoral degree.
 These criteria include making an original contribution to knowledge with a comprehensible methodology.
 They include evidence that the thesis shows a critical engagement with appropriate literature.
 They require that the thesis contain matter worthy of publication although it need not be included in a form ready for publication.

 The process of making public the embodied knowledge of educators appears simple.
 All it requires is for an individual educator to be exploring the implications of asking, researching and answering a question of the kind, 'How do I improve what I am doing?' in the context of professional practice.
-There are many methodological approaches that can provide insights in such enquiries, such as Action Research, Self-study, Narrative Enquiry, Grounded Theory, Case Study, Phenomenology, Ethnography and Authoethnography.
-Whilst these approaches can provide insights each individual will creative their own methodological approach to enquiring into their unique question.
+There are many methodological approaches that can provide insights in such enquiries, such as action research, self-study, narrative enquiry, grounded theory, case study, phenomenology, ethnography and authoethnography.
+Whilst these approaches can provide insights, each individual will creative their own methodological approach to enquiring into their unique question.
 Dadds and Hart have referred to this creativity in terms of methodological inventiveness:

 Perhaps the most important new insight for both of us has been awareness that, for some practitioner researchers, creating their own unique way through their research may be as important as their self-chosen research focus.
 We had understood for many years that substantive choice was fundamental to the motivation and effectiveness of practitioner research (Dadds 1995); that what practitioners chose to research was important to their sense of engagement and purpose.
 But we had understood far less well that how practitioners chose to research, and their sense of control over this, could be equally important to their motivation, their sense of identity within the research and their research outcomes.
-(Dadds & Hart, p.
-166, 2001)
+(Dadds and Hart, 2001: 166)